Mesoamerican ballgame: Aztec

 An I-shaped ballcourt with players and balls depicted in the Codex Borgia Folio 45.
 Note that the four players are all holding batons, perhaps indicating that they are playing a type of racquet- or stick-ball.

-The Aztec version of the ballgame is called ōllamalīztli (sometimes spelled ullamaliztli) and are derived from the word ōlli "rubber" and the verb ōllama "to play ball".
+The Aztec version of the ballgame is called ōllamalīztli (sometimes spelled ullamaliztli) which is derived from the word ōlli "rubber" and the verb ōllama "to play ball".
 The ball itself was called ōllamaloni and the ballcourt was called a tlachtli.
 In the Aztec capital Tenochtitlan the largest ballcourt was called Teotlachco ("in the holy ballcourt")—here several important rituals would take place on the festivals of the month Panquetzalitzli, including the sacrifice of four war captives to the honor of Huitzilopochtli and his herald Paynal.

 For the Aztecs, the playing of the ballgame also had religious significance, but where the 16th-century K´iche´ Maya saw the game as a battle between the lords of the underworld and their earthly adversaries, their Aztec contemporaries may have seen it as a battle of the sun, personified by Huitzilopochtli, against the forces of night, led by the moon and the stars, and represented by the goddess Coyolxauhqui and Coatlicue's sons the 400 Huitznahuah.
 But apart from holding important ritual and mythical meaning, the ballgame for the Aztecs was a sport and a pastime played for fun, although in general, the Aztec game was a prerogative of the nobles.

 Aztec ōllamalīztli players performing for Charles V in Spain, drawn by Christoph Weiditz in 1528.

 Young Aztecs would be taught ballplaying in the calmecac school—and those who were most proficient might become so famous that they could play professionally.
 Games would frequently be staged in the different city wards and markets—often accompanied by large-scale betting.
-According to Diego Durán, "these wretches... sold their children in order to bet and even staked themselves and became slaves".
+According to Diego Durán, "these wretches ... sold their children in order to bet and even staked themselves and became slaves".

 Since the rubber tree Castilla elastica was not found in the highlands of the Aztec Empire, the Aztecs generally received balls and rubber as tribute from the lowland areas where it was grown.
 The Codex Mendoza gives a figure of 16,000 lumps of raw rubber being imported to Tenochtitlan from the southern provinces every six months, although not all of it was used for making balls.

 In 1528, soon after the Spanish conquest, Cortés sent a troupe of ōllamanime (ballplayers) to Spain to perform for Charles V where they were drawn by the German Christoph Weiditz.
 Besides the fascination with their exotic visitors, the Europeans were amazed by the bouncing rubber balls.